 Do you know the limits of your machine?
 Check recipes listed in the bread machine manual.
 For example, a manufacturer may advertise the machine as suitable for a 1-2 lb. loaf.

 A 2-pound loaf will usually contain 4-1/4 cups of flour.
-If you try to make a recipe with 5-6 cups of flour, your machine is going to be challenged to knead that much flour efficiently and correctly.
+IA recipe with 5-6 cups of flour may challenge your machine to knead that much flour efficiently and correctly.
 The motor can overheat.

 Don’t try to double a bread machine recipe.